LAION-AI/laion.ai/blog/laion-400-open-dataset.md

 There is a certain degree of duplication because we used URL+text as deduplication criteria.
 The same image with the same caption may sit at different URLs, causing duplicates.
 The same image with other captions is not, however, considered duplicated.

 Using KNN clustering should make it easy to further deduplicate by image content.

-### Random non-NSFW Samples from the LAION-400M dataset

-NEED TO TRANSFER

-Also, use [https://rom1504.github.io/clip-retrieval/](https://rom1504.github.io/clip-retrieval/) for simple visualisation of the dataset.
-There you can search among the dataset using CLIP and a knn index.

 ### LAION-400M Open Dataset structure